watem-sedem/watem-sedem/docs/input.rst

 ************************

-The amount of locations where the user wants to force the routing is given by this parameter (as integer16).
+The amount of locations where the user wants to force the routing is given by this parameter (as integer).
-This is only mandatory if the :ref:`Model Choice <choicespage>`: :ref:`Force Routing <forcerouting>` is set to 1.
+This is only mandatory if the :ref:`Model Choice <choicespage>`:
+:ref:`Force Routing <forcerouting>` is set to 1.

 .. _ktclow:

 ktc low
 *******

-ktc low is the transport capacity coefficient (as float32) for pixels with a low erosion potential (see :ref:`ktc limit<ktclimit>`).
+ktc low is the transport capacity coefficient (as float) for pixels with a low erosion potential (see :ref:`ktc limit<ktclimit>`).
-The parameter is only mandatory if the :ref:`Model Choice <choicespage>`: :ref:`Create ktc map <createktc>` is set to 1.
+The parameter is only mandatory if the :ref:`Model Choice <choicespage>`:
+:ref:`Create ktc map <createktc>` is set to 1.

 .. _ktchigh: